ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/google_oauth.md

 ![Jupyter Notebook admin three users](images/nb_admin_three_users.png)

-You can shut down the you college username's notebook server and logout (or play around with some notebooks).
+In the admin screen, you can shut down the individual notebook servers and logout.

 After we log in using our college username and password, we can see if JupyterHub created a new user (with our college username) on the server.

 The command below produces a long list of users.
 This long list contains the non-root sudo user ```peter``` and the Google authenticated user (college username).

 ```text
 $ awk -F':' '{ print $1}' /etc/passwd